oracle/docker-images/OracleCoherence/README.md

 ## How to Build

-For Coherence 14.1.1.0.0 and 12.2.1.4.0, a Maven project is provided to facilitate building the Docker image.
-Maven is used to pull dependent libraries which are then bundled into the Docker image to enable running Coherence Management over REST and Coherence Metrics endpoints within the container.
+For Coherence 14.1.1.0.0 and 12.2.1.4.0, Maven is required to build the Docker image.
+Maven is used to pull dependent libraries which are then bundled into the Docker image to enable running the Coherence Management over REST and Coherence Metrics endpoints within the container.

 ### To build a Coherence 14.1.1.0.0 or 12.2.1.4.0 Docker image